hpmicro/hpm_sdk/boards/hpm6200evk/README_en.md

 (lab_hpm6200_evk_board)=

+- UART pin

-- UART for core1 debug console
+ The UART2 is used for core1 debug console or some functional testing using UART, such as MICROROS_UART, USB_CDC_ACM_UART, MODBUS_RTU etc.

 | Function   | Position |
 | ---------- | -------- |